BenevolentAI/benevolentai-dat/README.md

 #### As a command line tool.

-pip install the package. `pip install diversity-analysis-tool`.
+Clone the repository and then pip install the package. `pip install <path-to-package>`.
 This is will expose all the command line entry points available.

 E.g. to assess the diversity of a your data, use the `assess_diversity` command.
 ```bash